-Dr. Burtenshaw is a certified provider for Integrative Dry Needling in Kuna Idaho.
+Dr. Burtenshaw and Dr. Elliott are certified providers for Dry Needling in Kuna Idaho.

-Dr. Burtenshaw recieved his training and certification from the Integrative Dry Needling Institute in Denver Colorado at the Health One Hospital Clinics.
+Dr. Burtenshaw received his training and certification from the Integrative Dry Needling Institute in Denver Colorado at the Health One Hospital Clinics.

 Dr. Ma is a PhD neuroscientist and Acupunturist.
 He took the concept of needling from Acupunture and integrated it with current medical science, thus creating a more western approach to needling called "Dry Needling."